remoteintech/remote-jobs/company-profiles/prezly.md

 0-10 Employees

-## Looking for

-We’re looking for curious, hard-working people to join our team, to help us do the best work of our lives.
-Together we’ll create products and services that help inspiring brands share their stories with the world.

 ## Remote status

 Our philosophy is collaboration-focused, remote-friendly, and flexible.
 We care deeply about supporting the growth of all our employees and making sure they feel professionally fulfilled.